jbcodeforce/shift_left_utils/docs/test_harness.md

 ???- info "Version"
     Created Mars 21- 2025

-The goals of this chapter is to present the requirements and design of this test tool, which in included as a command in the `shift-left` CLI.
+The goals of this chapter is to present the requirements and design of this test tool, which is included as a command in the `shift-left` CLI.

 ## Context

 We should differentiate two types of testing: Flink statement developer testing, like unit / component tests, and integration tests with other tables and with real data streams.

-The objectives of a test harness for developer and system integration is to validate the quality of a new Flink SQL statement deployed on Confluent Cloud (or Flink managed service) and therefore to address the following needs:
+The objectives of a test harness for developer and system testers, is to validate the quality of a new Flink SQL statement deployed on Confluent Cloud and therefore address the following needs:

 1. be able to deploy a flink statement (the ones we want to focus on are DMLs, or CTAS)
 1. be able to generate test data from schema registry or table definition - and with developer being able to tune test data for each test cases.